 Taking the test is optional for those excited to pay full price

-And which students especially should prepare hard for the ACT?
+Which students especially should prepare hard for the ACT?

-All students from families with less than $160,000 in annual income, especially free-and-reduced lunch students (who get four ACT tests for free), should also prepare for the ACT because significant need based eligibility does not guarantee significant need-based aid.
+All students from families with less than $160,000 in annual income, especially free-and-reduced lunch students (who get four ACT tests for free, two SAT tests for free), should also prepare for the ACT because significant need based eligibility does not guarantee significant need-based aid.
 If two applicants with equal need and equal grades apply for aid, but one does NOT submit a score and one submits a ‘college-ready’ ACT score, who do you think might receive more aid?
 A higher score bolsters that transcript and can make college affordable for students who need financial help the most.